Etiopathogenesis

 • intravenous infusion over 120-180 min at a dose of 1mg/kg every 14 days

-• treatment is effective if initiated before the development of irreversible organ damage
+• treatment is effective if initiated before irreversible organ damage develops

-• a number of studies have shown a reduction in pain intensity, improvement in quality of life, stabilization of renal function, and slowing of the progression of myocardial hypertrophy
+• numerous studies have shown a reduction in pain intensity, improvement in quality of life, stabilization of renal function, and slowing of the progression of myocardial hypertrophy

 • late initiation of treatment may prevent the progression of left ventricular hypertrophy but does not prevent renal failure